Search This Blog

 10-11 April - Bandipur – Pokhara - 70km

-An exhilarating descent led to the main road (I ensured my rear brake was secured) and then a steady climb to Pokhara.
-Unfortunately, Ernest had a puncture on the way down.
-He had to do repairs whilst observed by a group of intrigued children.
-The day was a clear one and offered good panoramas of snowy Annapurna.
+An exhilarating descent led to the main road (I ensured my rear brake was secured) and then a steady climb led to Pokhara.
+Unfortunately, Ernest had a puncture on the way down which he repaired whilst observed by a group of intrigued children.

+The day was clear and offered good panoramas of snowy Annapurna.
 Being election time in Nepal, the strike meant no vehicles were allowed on the road.
-Great for cycling, with no traffic or diesel fumes.
-Only grand scenic vistas.
+It was great for cycling, with no traffic or diesel fumes, and only grand scenic vistas.

 13-16 April - Kathmandu